cheaderthecoder/admin-rights-script/README.md

     SteamSetup.exe: The official Steam installer executable.

 ## Description
 The purpose of this repository is to provide a quick way to install applications without needing admin rights.
-This is especially useful for users in restricted environments where they do not have administrator access, such as shared computers, school, or work environments.
+This is especially useful for users in restricted environments where they do not have administrator access.
 Usage